 401 Unauthenticated with a google.rpc.Status-shaped body.

 The CoreWeave Intelligent CLI (cwic) wraps these REST endpoints.
-CLI users authenticate once with cwic auth login and the token is stored in the local cwic config.
+CLI users authenticate once with cwic auth login, and cwic stores the token in the local cwic config.
 See Configure a sandbox profile for the CLI workflow.

 Content type

 All request and response bodies are JSON:curl or fetch-style clients work transparently.
-No gRPC client is required.
+You don’t need a gRPC client.

 Resource families